Tyson seeks dismissal of COVID-related lawsuit

 At least one judge in Iowa has ruled otherwise.

-In December, a federal judge in Des Moines rejected Tyson's argument that it is not liable in the death of a worker at its Waterloo, Iowa, plant because it was following federal guidance when it kept meatpacking plants open.
+In December, a federal judge in Des Moines rejected Tyson’s argument that it is not liable in the death of a worker at its Waterloo plant because it was following federal guidance when it kept meatpacking plants open.

 The judge said that federal officials did not direct Tyson to keep its Waterloo plant open “in a negligent manner (failing to provide employees with personal protective equipment, failing to implement adequate social distancing measures, failing to implement adequate safety measures related to the coronavirus) or make fraudulent misrepresentations to employees at the Waterloo facility” about the danger posed by the pandemic, according to an Associated Press story.